 Originally Aired: Thursday, June 20, 2019

 Mirza Ramič, leader of the electronic music outfit Arms and Sleepers — and himself a Bosnian refugee — performs original music inspired by his journey and the war that forever changed his family’s life.
-Ahmed Badr also performs work inspired by his journey from Iraq, and the world he left behind.
+Poet Ahmed Badr also shares work inspired by his upbringing in Iraq, and the world he left behind.

 We’ll get to the bottom of pressing questions like: Why are more people migrating now more than ever in recorded history?
 How hard is it to gain refugee status?
 If we accept more refugees, what effect does that have on our economy and communities?

 Panelists include Andrew Lim, director of quantitative research at New American Economy; Edafe Okporo, leader of the RDJ Refugee Shelter in Harlem; Ninette Kelley, director of UNHCR’s office in New York; and celebrated Iraqi poet and refugee Faleeha Hassan.
 WNYC’s Yasmeen Khan hosts.

 Micropolis is part of The Greene Space’s ongoing NEXT New York Conversation series.
 Leadership support is provided by: